CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (cloud infrastructure security auditing across AWS, GCP, and Azure), lists specific actions (identifying misconfigurations, excessive permissions, security gaps), and provides an explicit and comprehensive 'Use when' clause with natural trigger terms.
-It uses proper third-person voice and is concise yet thorough.
+This is a strong skill description that clearly defines its scope (cloud infrastructure security auditing across AWS, GCP, and Azure), lists specific actions (auditing misconfigurations, excessive permissions, security gaps), and provides an explicit and comprehensive 'Use when' clause with numerous natural trigger terms.
+It uses proper third-person voice and is well-structured for skill selection among many options.

 DimensionReasoningScore